Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/MainProcessor.md

 |TB6600 Stepper Motor Driver|	3	|$20.00	|$60.00|
 | | | | 			~$270.00|

-[4] The Jetson Nano offers an affordable yet powerful solution for system control, priced at $209.00.
-Coupled with the TB6600 Stepper Motor Driver, the total cost amounts to ~$270.00, ensuring cost-effectiveness without compromising performance for doing image processing calculations.
+The Jetson Nano offers an affordable yet powerful solution for system control, priced at $209.00 [4].
+Coupled with the TB6600 Stepper Motor Driver which cost $20.00 each [6], the total cost amounts to ~$270.00, ensuring cost-effectiveness without compromising performance for doing image processing calculations.